-R4 Long-term Planning Medium N/A N/A N/A The responsible entity does not have criteria for acceptable System steady state voltage limits for its System during the GMD conditions as required.
-R5 Long-term Planning Low N/A N/A N/A The Planning Coordinator, in conjunction with each of its Transmission Planners, failed to determine and identify individual or joint responsibilities for performing required studies.
-R6 Long-term Planning Medium The responsible entity distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 but it was more than 90 days but less than or equal to 120 days following completion; The responsible entity distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 but it was more than 120 days but less than or equal to 130 days following its completion; The responsible entity distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 but it was more than 130 days but less than or equal to 140 days following its completion; The responsible entity distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 but it was more than 140 days following its completion; OR
+determine and identify individual or joint responsibilities for performing required studies.
+R6 Long-term Planning MediumHigh The responsible entity distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 -but it was more than 90 days but less than or equal to 120 days following completion; The responsible entity failed to conduct an assessment of thermal impact for 5% or less of its solely owned and jointly owned applicable power transformers where the maximum effective The responsible entity distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 but it was more than 120 days but less than or equal to 130 days following its completion; The responsible entity failed to conduct an assessment of thermal impact for more than 5% up to (and including) 10% of its solely owned and jointly owned applicable power The responsible entity distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4-but it was more than 130 days but less than or equal to 140 days following its completion; The responsible entity failed to conduct an assessment of thermal impact for more than 10% up to (and including) 15% of its solely owned and jointly owned applicable power The responsible entity distributed its GMD Vulnerability Assessment results and Corrective Action Plan, if any, to adjacent Planning Coordinators, adjacent Transmission Planners, and Transmission Owners and Generator Owners in its respective planning area as specified in the Applicability Section 4.1.3 and 4.1.4 but it was more than 140 days following its completion; The responsible entity failed to conduct an assessment of thermal impact for more than 15% of its solely owned and jointly owned applicable power transformers where the maximum effective geomagnetically- transformers where the transformers where the geomagneticallyvalue provided in Requirement R5 part 5.1 is 15 Amperes or greater per phase; OR The responsible entity distributed conducted an assessment of thermal impact of its GMD Vulnerability Assessment results solely owned and Corrective Action Plan. if any, to functional entities having a reliability related need who requested jointly owned applicable power transformers where the information-maximum effective geomagneticallyinduced current (GIC) value provided in writingRequirement R5 part 5.1 is 15 Amperes or greater per phase but it wasdid so more than 30 days but12 calendar months and less than or equal to 40 days following the request 13 calendar months of receiving GIC flow induced current (GIC)